andreapavoni/robo_radio_rs/README.md

 # RoboRadio

-A Rust implementation of https://radio.pavonz.com (build with Elixir and Phoenix).
+A Rust implementation of https://radio.pavonz.com (built with Elixir and Phoenix).

 ## Current status: WIP